Should You Build This Idea Yourself?

 Questions People Ask Before Choosing a Build Path.

-How do I decide if I can vibe-code my idea?
+How do I decide if I can build my idea myself?

 Look at scope clarity, backend complexity, data sensitivity, payments, integrations, auth, deadline pressure, business criticality, and maintenance.
-If most of those are simple, vibe-coding is reasonable.
-If several are complex, use vibe-coding for discovery and get implementation help before launch.
+If most of those are simple, self-building is reasonable.
+If several are complex, use AI coding tools for discovery and get implementation help before launch.

 No. Some simple websites, tools, and internal workflows can be self-developed well.
 The risk rises when the product needs production reliability, private data handling, payment logic, integrations, custom AI workflows, or ongoing operational support.